-- · Align coupling if necessary (see Section 5.4). - · Attach supply/suction and pressure pipelines. - Attach auxiliary pipelines of the additional devices, if any. - Attach manometer lines, manometers and brackets to pump. - Install immersion pump aggregate in the tank. - Attach contact protection.
+- Align coupling (see Section 5.4). - Attach supply/suction and pressure pipelines. - Attach auxiliary pipelines for heating/cooling and quenching. - Attach manometer lines, manometers and brackets to pump. - Attach contact protection.

-- The power supply cable must be connected to the motor by an authorized electrician.
+• The power supply cable must be connected to the motor by an authorized electrician.
 Electrical danger must be eliminated!
-Pay attention to direction of rotation. - · Fill pump with fluid.
+Pay attention to direction of rotation.

+• Fill pump with fluid.